Home Management and Leadership Articles Mastering Resistance Management for Leaders

 6. Change Management

-• Integration: Resistance management is a vital component of successful change management strategies.
+Resistance management is a critical component of change management.

 7. Strategic Planning